 Some students will find reasonable challenges in many areas of their new life, and some students will find smooth sailing in several areas and massive challenges in other areas.
-In this post, we’ll consider nine major areas in which many college students encounter challenges during their first semester transition to college.
+In this article, we consider nine major areas in which many college students encounter challenges during their first semester transition to college.
 Parents can consider how they can best help their student gain mastery and independence in these areas.

 This challenge is anticipated by many, but not all, entering college students.
 Most students understand that college will be different – and harder – than high school, but many do not realize exactly what those differences will be.
 College is significantly different from high school.
-Help your student look at his course syllabi, talk to his teachers, and look carefully at the types of assignments and amount of coursework required.
+Help your student look at course syllabi, talk to professors, and look carefully at the types of assignments and amount of coursework required.
 Some of the students who have the most academic difficulty are those students who are taken off guard by the academic differences.

 Challenges Of Responsibility